JoeN10/IMAD5112_Assignment2/README.md

 my Github link
 https://github.com/JoeN10/IMAD5112_Assignment2/commit/cc5ab8e84d02518ffc822c20dcbd2315a301c054

-This is my Flashcard App which is a quiz app that the users comes to to test their general knowlegde regarding historical questions.It has just 5 basic questions where the user has to imput if the question is true or false.
+This is my Flashcard App which is a quiz app that the users comes to test their general knowledge regarding historical questions.It has just 5 basic questions where the user must input if the question is true or false.
 It will also give them feedback on how they did in the quiz.

 My Screenshot for app running